 Tax File Number

-There are many reasons for students to choose to work during their time spent studying in Australia.
-These reasons range from helping to assist with living expenses to gaining work experience in their chosen area of study.
+There are many reasons for students to work during their time spent studying in Australia.
+These reasons range from helping to assist with living expenses to gaining work experience in their area of study.
 Working in Australia can be a great way for international students to truly experience life in Australia.